PeppeL-G/course-material/src/courses/web-development-advanced-concepts/study-guide.md

 Then some websites got so popular that running them on a single computer was not enough; web browsers sent more HTTP requests to the web application than the web application had time to handle.
 We needed to start worrying about the performance of our web application; how good it could scale, how fast it could send back an HTTP response, etc. Web applications now needed to be built with an architecture in mind.

 Then we got Android and iOS devices, and users wanted to be able to use an app to access the content on our websites.
-But apps don't render HTML code, only web browsers do that. the apps needed a way to just fetch the data from our web applications, so we added APIs to the web applications.
+But apps don't render HTML code, only web browsers do that.
+The apps needed a way to just fetch the data from our web applications, so we added APIs to the web applications.

 Today, good web applications are not straight forward to implement, but in this course you will learn and get hands-on experience of using some of the technologies you can use to do that by implementing your own web application.